 Although nobody knew it at the time, a potential glimpse into the future came on 22 March, 2019 when Castagne laid it up for Youri Tielemans to slot home Belgium’s first in a 3-1 win in Russia.

-Able to play on either side of a back-four, or in a more advanced wing-back position, the talented full-back has now made over 20 international appearances and is integral to Martínez's plans.
+Able to play on either side of a back-four, or in a more advanced wing-back position, the talented full-back has now made over 25 international appearances.
 He also featured for his country at UEFA EURO 2020 - played a year later due to COVID-19 - although the full-back sustained a serious injury which would delay his 2021/22 involvement for the Foxes.
 He would go to feature at the 2022 FIFA World Cup in Qatar, too.